+'''

-''' smb://192.168.2.99/xilinx # If connected to a Computer with a Static IP smb://pynq/xilinx # If connected to a Network/Router with DHCP '''
+smb://192.168.2.99/xilinx # If connected to a Computer with a Static IP

+'''

 When prompted, the username is xilinx and the password is xilinx

 Change the Hostname

 If you are on a network where other PYNQ boards may be connected, you should change your hostname immediately.
 This is a common requirement in a work or university environment.
 You can change the hostname from a terminal.
 You can use the USB cable to connect a terminal.
 A terminal is also available in the Jupyter environment and can be used from an internet browser.